spotify/helios/docs/README.md

     done"],"env":{},"expires":null,"id":"testjob:1:4f7125bff35d3cecaac237da3ab17efca8a765f9",
     "image":"ubuntu:12.04","ports":{},"registration":{},"registrationDomain":"","volumes":{}}
     Done.
-    testjob:1:4f7125bff35d3cecaac237da3ab17efca8a765f9
+    testjob:1:da2fa2d26da6a8392536826631e58803e3fcc911

 **NOTE**: When passing a command-line to your container, precede it with the double dash (`--`) as in the above example.
-While it might work sometimes without it, I wouldn't count on it, as the Helios CLI may misinterpert your intent.
+While it might work sometimes without it, I wouldn't count on it, as the Helios CLI may misinterpret your intent.

 ### Passing environment variables

 For some use cases, you may want to pass some environment variables to the job that aren't baked into the image.
 In which case you can do:

-    $ helios create testjob 1 ubuntu:12.04 --env FOO=bar -- \
+    $ helios create testjob:1 ubuntu:12.04 --env FOO=bar -- \
         /bin/sh -c 'while true; do echo $FOO; date; sleep 60; done' Creating job: {"id":"testjob:1:bad9111c6c9e10975408f2f41c561fd3849f55
     61","image":"ubuntu:12.04","command":["/bin/sh","-c","while true; do echo $FOO; date; sleep 60;
     done"],"env":{"FOO":"bar"}}
     Done.
-    testjob:1:bad9111c6c9e10975408f2f41c561fd3849f5561
+    testjob:1:4f7125bff35d3cecaac237da3ab17efca8a765f9

 The last line of output in the command output is the canonical job ID.
 Most times, you will only need the `jobName:jobVersion` parts, but in the event that you create two jobs with the same name and version, you can unambiguously choose which one you intend to operate on by supplying the full ID.